MicrosoftDocs/win32/desktop-src/Msi/custom-action-hidden-target-option.md

 ---
-Description: 'Use the following option flags to specify that the installer not write the value entered into the Target field of the CustomAction table into the log.
-To set the option add the value in this table to the value in the Type field of the CustomAction table.' ms.assetid: 'b0f99851-a774-4804-8c85-f94943c2d2b0'
+Description: Use the following option flags to specify that the installer not write the value entered into the Target field of the CustomAction table into the log.
+To set the option add the value in this table to the value in the Type field of the CustomAction table. ms.assetid: b0f99851-a774-4804-8c85-f94943c2d2b0
-title: Custom Action Hidden Target Option
+title: Custom Action Hidden Target Option ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Custom Action Hidden Target Option